hbatistuzzo/Ironhack-FinalProject/README.md

 <img src="/Images/snapshot2.png" align="center" width="100%"/>

+Care should be taken when using this sort of data as a proxy for the state of Information Technology around the world.
+As we will show, the vast majority of respondents are men from the United States.
+Although several other countries are present in this survey, some are artificially excluded by a matter of language barriers: users from China, South Korea and Japan, for example, are massively underrepresented in this survey.

 Some of the most precious variables from this dataset are undoubtedly the ones concerning salaries.
 The Stack Overflow survey included an extra variable "Converted Salary" which normalizes all the inputs to a single format: yearly salary in US$.
 This is exceptional considering that input by respondents came in myriad formats regarding currencies and salary types (e.g. yearly, monthly or weekly).
 These were all done for the current exchange rates from January 2018.